Warren Barguil: 2013

-2014 season
+2014

-The first top 10 result of Barguil's 2014 season came at La Drôme Classic where he finished 8th.
+The first top 10 result of Barguil's 2014 season came at La Drôme Classic, where he finished 8th.
 One week after that, he finished 8th again, this time in Strade Bianche.
 His first overall top 10 finish in a major stage race came at the Volta a Catalunya where he finished in 9th position.
 Barguil wanted to race the Tour de France, but the team wanted Barguil to do the Vuelta a España once again, but to focus on the general classification.
 Barguil finished in 8th position overall at the Vuelta a España, with his best stage result coming on Stage 20 with a 6th position atop the Puerto Ancares.
 He took his form with him to China, where he raced the Tour of Beijing, and finished in 6th position overall.

-2015 season
+2015

 The 2015 season was the first season with Barguil's main focus on the Tour de France.
 Barguil struggled with fitness during the spring season, but finished 12th in the Tour de Suisse as his warm up race for the Tour de France.
 One week after the Tour de Suisse, he finished 4th at the French National Road Race Championships.
 Barguil opened the Tour de France with a great first week, finishing 13th atop the Mûr-de-Bretagne and was in 8th position overall after that stage.
 He struggled in the third week, and dropped out of top 10 in the last few stages; he ended up finishing his first Tour de France in 14th overall.